 Aim for a good calcium source in each meal and snack.
 Milk, cheese and yogurt are the richest natural sources of calcium.
-For instance, one 8-ounce glass of milk provides 300 milligrams of calcium, or about one-fourth to one-third of the recommended intake.
+For instance, one 8-ounce glass of milk provides 300 milligrams of calcium, or about one-fourth to one-third of the recommended daily intake.
 Other non-dairy food sources include almonds, broccoli, kale, turnip greens, figs, tofu prepared with calcium and soybeans.
-Some foods are fortified with calcium, including certain juices non-dairy beverages and cereals.
+Some foods are fortified with calcium, including certain juices, non-dairy beverages and cereals.

 Sun exposure triggers vitamin D production, but this can vary greatly with skin pigmentation, season and geography.
 If you live in the northern United States, there is a good chance you won't get enough sun exposure in winter for adequate vitamin D production.
-Also, sunlight exposure increases risk of skin cancer and sunscreen blocks vitamin D production.
-There are some limited natural food sources of vitamin D, including egg yolks and fatty fish such as salmon and tuna.
+Also, sunlight exposure increases the risk of skin cancer and sunscreen blocks vitamin D production.
+There are just a few natural food sources of vitamin D, including egg yolks and fatty fish such as salmon and tuna.
 You can find vitamin D in fortified sources such as orange juice, milk and some non-dairy beverages.
 Talk with your pediatrician about giving kids vitamin D supplements to reach the recommended 600 IU per day.